Your First Orthodontist Visit

 Please alert the office if you have a medical condition that may be of concern (i.e. diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are on any medication (i.e. heart medications, aspirin, anticoagulant therapy, etc.)

 Broken Appointments: If for some reason you cannot make it to your appointment, please contact our office at Innovative Orthodontics Phone Number 416-481-3141.
 By doing so you allow another patient to use that time as well as reschedule your appointment.
-There is a $25.00 charge for appointments missed without prior notice.
+You will be charged your monthly fee for appointments missed without at least two days prior notice.
 If it is after hours leave your name and number and a brief message on our answering machine and we will return your call in the morning.

 Diagnostic Records & Treatment Planning